GET TO KNOW MORE ABOUT ONE OF AFRICA'S MOST ELUSIVE CREATURES

 Phataginus tricuspis – white-bellied pangolin (also known as the tree pangolin)

 This is a small, arboreal species.
 It is the most common and widespread of the two tree pangolin species, occurring widely in West and Central Africa, where it inhabits forests, dense woodlands and even secondary forests and agricultural lands (especially oil palm plantations).
 Adults are small, reaching a maximum length of 1 metre and weighing 1.5-3 kg, but typically only 1-2 kg.
-Certain physical characteristics separate the arboreal pangolins from ground pangolins: They are smaller in size, their eyes are larger, their scales have an irregular arrangement, and they have tails pads which are used for climbing.
+Certain physical characteristics separate the arboreal pangolins from ground pangolins: They are smaller in size, have very small first forelimb claws, their eyes are larger, their scales have an irregular arrangement, and they have tails pads which are used for climbing.
 While both of the tree dwelling species have long tails, the white-bellied pangolins is notably shorter.

 • IUCN Red List: Vulnerable